BpaLabTHCologne/bpa_lab_docs/README.md

 ## About this repository
 This repository contains documentation about the implementation of the BPA Lab as a Demonstration Factory.
 The demonstration scenario is an end-to-end bicycle ordering, manufacturing and shipment process.
 This process has been implemented with Camunda 8 (BPMS) as the central BPMS and multiple other software components.
+This implementation is available at ([bpa_lab_demonstration_factory](https://github.com/BpaLabTHCologne/bpa_lab_demonstration_factory))

-Remark: Please refer to the bpa_lab_student_docs repository (wiki) for documentation on how to use individual  modules of the BPA Lab (e.g. warehouse robot) inside other process implementation projects ([bpa_lab_student_docs](https://github.com/BpaLabTHCologne/bpa_lab_student_docs/wiki)).
+Please refer to the bpa_lab_student_docs repository (wiki) for documentation on how to use individual components of the BPA Lab (e.g. warehouse robot) inside self-developed process implementation projects ([bpa_lab_student_docs](https://github.com/BpaLabTHCologne/bpa_lab_student_docs/wiki)).

 The following sections provide:
 - a high level overview of the solution
-- a description of the business scenario implemented in the BPA Lab
+- a description of the business scenario (business processes) implemented in the BPA Lab
-- a description of the software architecture
+- a description of the software architecture and design decisions

 ## About the solution
-The architecture and implementation are still under development.
+The architecture and implementation are  under continous development.
 The architecture covers the following three levels (see simplified overview):
-- Controller: control of hardware components (which are: FT I4.0 factory, FT robots, IOT devices)
+- Controller: control of hardware components (which are: FT I4.0 factory, FT robots, IOT devices) mostly developed in Python
-- Process applications (job workers) communicating via gRPC to Camunda 8 and via MQTT to controllers
+- Process applications (job workers) communicating via gRPC to Camunda 8 and via MQTT to controllers mostly developed in Java
-- (BPMS) Workflow engine: Camunda 8 (self-managed) platform executing various processes and decision models of the process applications
+- (BPMS) Workflow engine: Camunda 8 (self-managed) platform executing various processes and decision models (BPMN and DMN) of the process applications

-A modular design following a Domain Driven Design approach is envisaged to allow independent and parallel work on student projects in the factory.
-It should also facilitate the use of building blocks in student projects.
-Therefore, one of the criteria for splitting job workers and process models is the business domain (order management, manufacturing, shipping, purchasing, logistics...).
+A modular design following a domain driven design approach is envisaged to allow independent and parallel work of student (developers) in the factory.
+It should also allow to use components in student projects to develop own process applications.
+Therefore, the primary criteria for splitting job workers and process models is the business domain (order management, manufacturing, shipping, purchasing, logistics...).

 ### Simplified overview